August 2018 Issue

 How Can RDs Engage?

-I posed this question to Albright.
+I posed this question to Ann Albright, PhD, RD, director of CDC Division of Diabetes Translation.
 She says all health professionals can do one or more of the following:

 - raise awareness of prediabetes and the National DPP;